 Emiko is survived by three daughters, six grandchildren, eleven great-grandchildren, a son-in-law, a grandson-in-law and a sister and her family in Japan.

-To send flowers to Emiko's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Emiko (Katsumata) Dougherty, please visit our floral store.